Borders council leader Shona Haslam vying to be MP at general election

 “I love being a local councillor and leader of the council but obviously could not do both – but there is an election to win first, and a lot of work to do.”

-If elected, Mrs Haslam would be the first Borders councillor to move on to national government since fellow Tory Michelle Ballantyne secured a South Scotland list seat at Holyrood in May 2017, giving up her Selkirkshire seat on the council seven months later.
+If elected, Mrs Haslam, 44, would be the first Borders councillor to move on to national government since fellow Tory Michelle Ballantyne secured a South Scotland list seat at Holyrood in May 2017, giving up her Selkirkshire seat on the council seven months later.

 Next month’s election takes place on Thursday, December 12.